Agency Eligibility

 Youth On The Go

-Youth On The Go is a recreation and socialization program for parents and their children ages 6 to 13 who are enrolled in services with the Warren County Board of Developmental Disabilities.
+Youth On The Go is a recreation and socialization support for parents and their children ages 6 to 13 who are enrolled in services with the Warren County Board of Developmental Disabilities.
 Events and activities are held in various places in Warren County, through contracts with other partner agencies.
-Past events have included glow bowling, mini golf, go-carting, pottery painting and more.
-Some events are free, and some require admission or attendance fees.
+Past events have included swimming, gymnastics, baking, pizza parties, and more.
 Reservations are required.

 For more information, contact: